carbon-language/carbon-lang/docs/project/goals.md

 #### Legacy compiled libraries without source code or ability to rebuild

-We consider it a non-goal to support legacy code for which the source code is no longer available, though we do sympathize with such use cases and would like to see tooling mentioned above allow easier bridging between ABIs in these cases.
+We consider it a non-goal to support legacy code for which the source code is no longer available, though we do sympathize with such use cases and would like the tooling mentioned above to allow easier bridging between ABIs in these cases.
 Similarly, plugin ABIs aren’t our particular concern, yet we’re interested in seeing tooling which can help bridge between programs and plugins which use different ABIs.